-- Supporting safe experiential learning opportunities through national exchanges; - Ensuring fair and equitable national distribution of the youth exchanges; - Following all policies, procedures, and reporting requirements outlined by Exchanges Canada for the administration of the program; - Working with the group organizer to ensure that all aspects of the exchange are well planned and organized; - Providing all the necessary tools to assist in the planning of the exchange.
+- Supporting safe experiential learning opportunities through national reciprocal exchanges; - Ensuring fair and equitable national distribution of the youth exchanges through its application and selection process; - Following all policies, procedures, and reporting requirements outlined by Exchanges Canada for the administration of the program; - Working with the group organizer to ensure that all aspects of the exchange are well planned and organized; - Providing all the necessary tools to assist in the planning of the exchange. - Arrange and pay for the travel costs for the exchange groups.